 Swelling around a brain tumour can be caused by surgery or radiotherapy that may be part of your treatment.
 This can put pressure on surrounding tissues and cause symptoms such as headaches, sickness and seizures (fits).
 You may be given steroids to reduce the swelling, and so relieve those symptoms.

 You may be given a low dosage of steroids if you are having chemotherapy or radiotherapy and experiencing nausea.
-They are also used to protect the brain at the time of surgery, and to treat nausea, which some people experience when having radiotherapy or chemotherapy.
+They are also used to protect the brain at the time of surgery.

 Steroids, therefore, help with symptom management rather than treating the tumour itself.